 • If multiple specialties were involved, keep it clear: Each of your notes must distinctly show your unique, non-duplicative contributions.

-Quick Stat: Did you know that claim denial rates can range from 10% to 25%, with each denial costing an average of $118 in administrative costs to rework?
+Quick stat: Did you know that claim denial rates can range from 10% to 25%, with each denial costing an average of $118 in administrative costs to rework?
 Incorrect critical care billing, often due to documentation errors, contributes significantly to these numbers.

 It’s not just about lost revenue; compliance is key.
 The Centers for Medicare & Medicaid Services (CMS) reported an overall improper payment rate of 7.26% for Medicare Fee-for-Service in 2023, with billions attributed to issues like incorrect coding and insufficient documentation.